 He has experience in transport journalism and local transport planning.
 Away from ACoRP, Daniel writes about transport architecture and design, and transport’s impact on wider culture.
 He enjoys bird-watching and other nature activities, and likes being out on the water; he is learning to sail (although not very quickly).

 Training and development coordinator

-Alex is responsible for developing and coordinating ACoRP’s training and development programme alongside Naomi Halloran.
+Alex is responsible for developing and coordinating ACoRP’s training and development programme alongside Naomi Lilley.
 Alex brings considerable expertise in training, organisational development and governance to her work in community rail.